 You may have noticed that I mentioned the Tokyo Wide Pass a few times.
 This is a travel pass available to all non-Japanese passport holders which allows the user three consecutive days of unlimited travel on all forms of public transport.
 All 8 destinations listed above are covered by this pass but note, if you choose to use the Highway Bus service to get to Lake Kawaguchiko, this is not covered with the pass.

-The pass costs 10,000yen which is about $100 or £65 and can be bought at the tourist information at Tokyo Station.
-All you need is you passport as proof of foreign citizenship.
+The pass costs 10,000yen which is about $100 or £65 at the time of writing this and can be bought at the tourist information at Tokyo Station.
+All you need is your passport as proof of foreign citizenship.

 We loved exploring each one of the destinations above with our guests and we hope you will too.
 Leave a comment and let us know what you think if this post inspired you.